 RILM indexes scholarly writings on music and related disciplines, including historical musicology, ethnomusicology,

 instruments and voice, dance, music therapy, music librarianship, the physics of music, and other fields as they relate to music.

 - Academic Search Premier

-- Arts & Humanities Citation Index (ISI Web of Science)
+- Arts & Humanities Citation Index (Web of Science)

 AHCI covers arts, humanities, and area studies scholarship.
 Titles of foreign-language works are translated into English, and abstracts are given in English, thereby simplifying and standardizing searching across languages.

 This resource is licensed by the MINITEX Library Information Network with state appropriations from the Minnesota Higher Education Services Office (MHESO) and the Minnesota Department of Education

 Save time and search all four EBSCO databases at once.
 The EBSCO MegaFILE is comprised of the complete content and functionality of Academic Search Premier, MasterFILE Premier, Business Source Premier, and Regional Business News.